Nepal’s Progress in Open Data: Ranking and Open Percentage

 Open Knowledge Nepal believes the Index is an easy tool to gather data availability from government publishers.
 It can also encourage government publishers to improve their data standards.
 This will help in assessing the baseline of availability and nature of open data in Nepal and will enable to perform gap analysis and plan actions to make maximum impact with a minimum of effort.

-When the Global Open Data Index was launched in 2013, Nepal debuted nationally at rank 52, with a score of 30% open.
+When the Global Open Data Index was launched in 2013, Nepal debuted nationally at rank 52, with a score of 30 % open government data.
 In 2014, Nepal’s rank came down to 63, despite being 34 % open.
 With lots of Open Data momentum and initiative happening, Nepal shows a bit progress in 2015 Index and was ranked 61 with a score of 30 % openness.

 The scores are evidences that Nepal has not made significant improvements over these four years.
 Technical issues like machine readability and open licensing (or lack thereof) continues to peg our score back.
 To improve our score significantly, we should consider these issues along with releasing more government data in the public domain.